brianjingo420-max/riskscoreGeneration/README.md

 This repository contains the analysis code associated with the manuscript:

-"Primary tumor transcriptomic signature is associated with locoregional lymphatic spread in canine mammary carcinoma"
+"Primary tumor transcriptomic signature is associated with locoregional dissemination in canine mammary carcinoma"

 These scripts document the principal analytical procedures used in the study and are not intended as a fully automated end-to-end pipeline.
 Some scripts assume that the expression matrices and clinical